dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 have been able to preserve what was lost, but they were well aware of the scope of what was lost.

+- maybe the story of Noah is a little more true than is comfortable for scientific types

 <a name="monolithic-paroxysm-of-civilizational-collapse" />

 ### [Monolithic Paroxysm of Civilizational Collapse](#monolithic-paroxysm-of-civilizational-collapse)